MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

 - **Training completion date**
 - **Username**

-To add or remove the **Training date status** or **Department** columns, click :::image type="icon" source="../../media/m365-cc-sc-customize-icon.png"::: **Customize columns**.
-By default, the only column that's not shown is **Department**.
+To remove the **Training status** column, click :::image type="icon" source="../../media/m365-cc-sc-customize-icon.png"::: **Customize columns**.
+By default, the only available column that's not shown is **Department**.

 To download the displayed results to a RecordExport.csv file in the local Downloads folder, click :::image type="icon" source="../../media/m365-cc-sc-download-icon.png"::: **Export**.

-If you select a user from the list by clicking anywhere other than the round check box next to the name, the following user information appears in a details flyout:
+If you select a user from the list by clicking anywhere other than the round check box that appears in the blank area next to the name, the following user information appears in a details flyout:

 - **User details** section:
   - **Company**